WaleedSehgal/NyansaExercise/README.md

 This repository contains solutions to both Nyansa Exercise problems.

 ## Problem 1 (URL hits):
-code is in the urlHits.py file.
+Code is in the urlHits.py file.

 #Note:
 Time complexity analysis: